 Step 2: Install or update plugins/themes on the dev site

-Now you can proceed and install your desired plugin or theme.
+Now you can proceed and install or update your desired plugin or theme.
 Test how it behaves on your site and that it does not affect your site’s functionalities: from WordPress core features like updating a post to other plugin’s functionalities and also the design of your site.

 When you try to install a plugin you might see a Presslabs notice that does not allow you to install the respective plugin.
 This is because we have in place a list of banned plugins on our platform for various reasons, from caching plugins (we have our own cache system) to plugins that affect you site’s peformance or have security risks.